Petros is about Resilience

 Founder and Director

-During 23 years of working in the criminal justice system, Jo’s attention has focused on the concept of resilience, both for individuals and the organizations in which they live and, or, work.
+During 23 years of working in the criminal justice system, Jo’s attention has focused on the concept of resilience, both for individuals and the organisations in which they live and, or, work.

 For criminal justice staff, questions about surviving and thriving in roles that often involve exposure to potential trauma led Jo to undertake a PhD in the area.
 Since its completion in 2004, she has worked with a wide variety of organizations and individuals applying research evidence to practice, to enhance psychological well-being.

 In 2003, Jo became accredited to deliver The Challenge of Change resilience training; an evidence-based intervention developed by Dr. Derek Roger of the Work Skills Centre.
 Jo is a regular speaker, both nationally and internationally on the subject of individual and organizational resilience and has authored a number of chapters and papers on the subject.

 Since 2013, Jo has been working with challenging and disruptive children.
 Training with Dr. Ross Greene www.livesinthebalance.org in the application of The Collaborative and Proactive Solutions (CPS) model, Jo is committed to finding ways of enhancing the resilience skills so often lacking in such children, whilst also supporting parents, carers and professionals charged with their care.
 Jo is the first person in the UK accredited to deliver the one-day CPS programme.
 Jo is also currently an external examiner for the MSc in Forensic Psychology and Mental Health at Queen Mary’s University, London.